Texas state trooper killed in traffic stop, suspect on the run

-(Reuters) - A Texas state trooper was shot and killed during a Thanksgiving traffic stop in a rural county south of Dallas on Thursday, leading to a manhunt and further gunfire after officers encountered the suspect near Houston, officials said.
+(Reuters) - A Texas state trooper was shot and killed during a Thanksgiving traffic stop in a rural county south of Dallas on Thursday, leading to a manhunt and further gunfire after officers encountered the suspect 125 miles (200 km) south, officials said.

-The shooting took place in Fairfield, about 90 miles (145 km) south of Dallas, and the suspect was later spotted 125 miles (200 km) farther south in Waller County.
+The shooting took place in Fairfield, about 90 miles (145 km) south of Dallas, and the suspect was later spotted in Waller County, about 50 miles (80 km) northwest of Houston.

 Authorities identified the suspect as Dabrett Black, and said he had left the scene in a gray Chevy Malibu.